Exporting photos into a new

 new catalog, the actual files (negatives) will not be included.
 In some

-instances this may be all we require, but in others it may be important
+instances this may be all you require, but in others it may be important

 that the actual files are also included.
 We'll address this latter situation in

 a moment.
-Typically, this option is only used when we wish to export a
+Typically, this option is only used when you need to export a

 small subset of photos from a folder or multiple folders.
 Leaving it

-unchecked is important if we want the new catalog to include all photos
+unchecked is important if you want the new catalog to include all photos

 within the selected folder(s).